 Hi – I’m Kelli, and I’ve got over 10 years experience practicing law in legal services organizations and NYC biglaw.

-Not too long ago, I was in your shoes, navigating the workplace as a new lawyer.
+Not too long ago, I was in your shoes, starting a new career and wondering how to be a successful lawyer.
 It’s not always easy to figure out how to translate three years of legal education aimed at teaching you how to “think like a lawyer” to the daily life of a working attorney in a way that is useful to your supervisors and clients.
 I have made the mistakes, or seen them made, and I’m here to offer you my tried and true methods for everything from increasing your productivity to figuring out how to set boundaries and maintain a personal life.

 I’ll tell you what you need to know when starting your legal job to manage your day-to-day working life with less stress and more success.